 4) Additional Powers.
 Beyond those measures taken in the recipient spouse’s stead, the FRO also has a wide array of additional powers and legal remedies in its arsenal, which further enable it to assist with enforcement of support orders.
 These include suspending the paying spouse’s driver’s license, and deducting money owed from federal government sources such as income tax refunds or Employment Insurance benefits.

-For further information on the role, duties and powers of the Ontario Family Responsibility Office, feel free to contact our office and request a free consultation appointment with one of our lawyers.
+For further information on the role, duties and powers of the Ontario Family Responsibility Office, feel free to contact our office and request a consultation appointment with one of our lawyers.